Keeping our people safe and well

 Advice for visiting people we support

-We are deeply aware of how difficult changes to face-to-face contact are for everyone, including the people we support, their families and friends.
+We are deeply aware of how difficult changes to face-to-face contact have been for everyone, including the people we support, their families and friends.

-We are aware of the government’s planned roadmap for cautiously easing lockdown, and will update our policies and guidance in line with each stage of the easements.
+We have followed the government’s roadmap for cautiously easing lockdown, and updated our policies and guidance in line with each stage of the easements.

 Whenever it’s safe to do so, we will keep visits for people we support as frequent and normal as possible.
 Visits are risk assessed based on the people involved and where they live.